deitch/booster/README.md

 `opts` is just a plain old JavaScript object with options.
 What goes into those options?
 That depends what you want to do with this resource and what path it should have.

 You can have the resource accessible from multiple paths and behave differently in each of those paths, by having multiple `opts`.
 First, let's see what you can do with each opts, then we'll string multiple together.

+##### Pluralize
+If you prefer to stick with the commonly-accepted standard for plural route names, use the `pluralize` option:

+    booster.resource('comment',{pluralize:true});

+This sets up a resource named 'comment', expecting a controller (or using the default) for comment, and a model (or using the default) for comment.
+As shown above, it creates six paths by default:

+    GET       /comments             comment#index()
+    GET       /comments/:comment    comment#show()
+    POST      /comments             comment#create()
+    PUT       /comments/:comment    comment#update()
+    PATCH     /comments/:comment    comment#patch()
+    DELETE    /comments/:comment    comment#destroy()

+Note that the controller name, model name and parameter are unchanged as single, and you instantiate the resource with a single element; you just tell it that the base of the route should be plural.

 ##### Base path
 If you prefer to have a base path to your resource, so the path is `/api/comment`, just do: